9023. Minimum increments

 }

 The main part of the program.
 Read the input value n.
-Compute the maximum value mx in array m.
+Compute the maximum value mx in the array m.

 scanf("%d", &n);